priyanshinaredi/winter-of-contributing/Machine_Learning/Statistics_for_Machine_Learning/ML_1_4_Variance,_Standard_Deviation,_Expectation_(D).md

 **How to Calculate expected value?**

 To find the expected value, E(X), or mean μ of a discrete random variable X, simply multiply each value of the random variable by its probability and add the products.
 The formula is given as E(X)=μ=∑xP(x).

+**Python Code to calculate Expected Value**

+It is calculated as the probability weighted sum of values that can be drawn.

+E[X] = sum(x1 p1, x2 p2, x3 p3, ..., xn pn)

+In simple cases, such as the flipping of a coin or rolling a dice, the probability of each event is just as likely.

+E[X] = sum(x1, x2, x3, ..., xn) .
+1/n

+    from numpy import array
+    from numpy import mean

+    v = array([1,2,3,4,5,6])
+    print('The Expectation is' , mean(v))

 **Advantage of expected value**
 * Takes uncertainty into account by considering the probability of each possible outcome and using this information to calculate an expected value.